Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/klaw-core-with-clusterapi.md

 # Connect Klaw Core and Klaw Cluster APIs

-To run Klaw successfully and perform all the necessary operations on a Kafka cluster, you must connect the Klaw APIs ( Core API and Klaw Cluster API).
+To run Klaw successfully and perform all the necessary operations on a Kafka cluster, you must connect the Klaw APIs ( Klaw Core API and Klaw Cluster API).
 This involves configuring the secret key and SSL protocols in the respective `application.properties` files and verifying the connectivity between the APIs.

 You can find the `application.properties` file located in the following paths:

-- Core: [klaw/core/src/main/resources]
+- Klaw Core: [klaw/core/src/main/resources]
-- Cluster-API: `klaw/cluster-api/src/main/resources`
+- Klaw Cluster API: `klaw/cluster-api/src/main/resources`

 ## Configure Klaw application.properties file